sebapersson/petab_sciml/docs/src/format.md

 ## Condition and Hybridization tables

-In addition to the standard tables, the PEtab SciML extension introduces a new hybridization table.
+The PEtab SciML extension introduces a new hybridization table.
 This table follows the same logic as the condition table but applies its assignments to all simulation conditions, so it does not include a `conditionId` column.
-The table is necessary because specifying which type of hybridization applies to a particular problem requires the precision of the `operatorType` in the condition table.
+The table is necessary because specifying which type of hybridization applies to a particular problem requires the precision of the `operatorType` column in the condition table.
 However, certain assignments—such as inserting a neural network into the ODE right-hand side (RHS)—apply to every simulation condition.
-To avoid repeating these assignments for each condition, the hybridization table is introduced.
+Thus, to avoid repeating these assignments for each condition, the hybridization table is introduced.

 As stated, both the condition table and the hybridization table follow the same logic.
-Additionally, to handle hybrid models, a new `operatorType` called `setParameter` is introduced to support inserting neural networks into the ODE right-hand side (RHS).
+Additionally, to handle a subset hybrid models, a new `operatorType` called `setParameter` is introduced to support inserting neural networks into the ODE right-hand side (RHS).
 Reiterating parts of the PEtab v2 standard, the three key `operatorType` values for this extension are:

 1. **setRate**: Assigns the rate of a species to a neural network output.
 Here, `targetValue` must be a neural network output, and `targetId` must be a model species.
 2. **setAssignment**: Assigns the input of a neural network in the ODE RHS or the input in the observable formula.
 Note that neural network inputs are treated as algebraic targets.
 3. **setParameter**: Assigns the value of a model parameter to a neural network output.
 Here, `targetValue` must be a neural network output.

-!!! warn "Model structure altering conditions"
+!!! note "Model structure altering conditions"
     When `setRate`, `setAssignment`, or `setParameter` are used, the model structure or observable formula is altered during model import, effectively a neural network is inserted into the generated functions.
 Consequently, these `operatorType` values are only allowed in the hybridization table.

 ### `operatorType` Defines Hybrid Model Type